bundlecraft-io/bundlecraft/scripts/README.md

 ]
 ```

-Notes:

 ## 📐 trust_matrix.py

 Generate a trust matrix showing which envs (rows) trust which bundles (columns), based on `bundles.<name>.include_sources` in `config/envs/*.yaml`.

-# Scripts

-Local helper scripts for development and CI.

-## test-server-local.py
+## 🌎 test-server-local.py

-A self-contained HTTPS Flask server used for local testing and CI.
+A self-contained HTTPS Flask server used for local testing of HTTP and API based Fetch modules.
 It provides:

-- A friendly HTML homepage at `/` with quick usage tips and a link to BundleCraft
+- A friendly HTML homepage at `/`
 - A plain HTTP download endpoint at `/test-cert.pem`
 - A token-protected API endpoint at `/Certificates/Download` (Keyfactor-like)
 - Built-in Swagger UI at `/apidocs`